input-output-hk/essential-cardano-content/content/article/how-success-of-applications-will-affect-the-value-of-cardano.md

 ---
-title: How Success of Applications Will Affect the Value of Cardano
+title: How the success of applications will affect the value of Cardano
 tags:
   - cardano
   - applications